Native American mascot laws and regulations: Massachusetts

-The 2021 bill does not mention specific team names but would amend state laws to ensure that “no public school uses an athletic team name, logo, or mascot which names, refers to, represents, or is associated with Native Americans, including aspects of Native American cultures and specific Native American tribes, or which denigrates any racial, ethnic, gender, or religious group.”
-The bill exempts Native American teams from this requirement, and allows recognized tribal nations within the Commonwealth to specifically consent that any school use their particular tribal name.
+The 2023 legislature is considering identical bills in the House (H.477) and Senate (S.245), prohibiting the use of Native American mascots by schools but allowing any recognized tribe within the commonwealth to grant permission to use their particular tribal name.
+Schools may also continue to make use of anything currently showing the old mascot as long as they make no new purchases that include it, and have selected a new mascot.
+Similar bills were proposed in 2021, 2020, 2019 and 2017; none progressing beyond committee assignments.

 Michigan

 The Michigan State Board of Education issued in 2003, and reaffirmed in 2010, a resolution that "supports and strongly recommends the elimination of American Indian mascots, nicknames, logos, fight songs, insignias, antics, and team descriptors by all Michigan schools."

 In February 2013, the Michigan Department of Civil Rights (MDCR) filed a complaint with the US Department of Education's Office for Civil Rights (OCR).
 MDCR's complaint asserts that new research clearly establishes that use of American Indian imagery negatively impacts student learning, creating an unequal learning environment in violation of Article VI of the Civil Rights Act of 1964.
 In June 2013, the OCR dismissed the case on the basis that the legal standard required not only harm, but the intent to do harm, which was not established.
 One of the schools named in the MDCR complaint, Saranac Community Schools in Ionia County, Michigan plans to retain the name Redskins but has replaced the logo on its uniforms with a "Dreamcatcher" and the band will no longer play the "Tomahawk Song" at games.

 The cost of removing Native American imagery has been a barrier to change, but a new Michigan Native American Heritage Fund will receive money for such changes due an amendment to the Tribal-State Gaming Compact between the Nottawaseppi Huron Band of the Potawatomi (NHBP) and the State of Michigan.

 In March, 2017 the State Superintendent requested an opinion from the Michigan Attorney General whether he had the authority to fine school districts that failed to remove Native American mascots and logos that advocates argue are degrading and culturally insensitive.
 The Attorney General responded in July, 2017 that the Superintendent did not have the authority to impose such fines.
 Schools that consider their use of Native American imagery to be respectful include Huron High School in New Boston (Chiefs), Woodhaven High School in Brownstown Township (Warriors), and Roosevelt High School in Wyandotte.
 While the Wyandotte mascot is "Bears", their marching band is the "Marching Chiefs" with a Native American logo.

 In 2017 a bill to ban the name Redskins was introduced in the Senate by Sen. Wayne Schmidt who represents a district which includes five tribal governments that support the ban.
 Also in 2017, Rep. Jewell Jones introduced a bill to ban all Native American mascots in Michigan.
 However, neither bill progressed beyond committee assignment.